Addison Rae Easterling Shares A Series Of Comical Expressions In Latest Instagram Post

 “You are beautiful inside and out!
 Thank you for your happy and positive presence online!” one more person remarked.

 It appears that this is only the beginning of Easterling’s rising fame, as her audience continues to grow daily on social media.
 The 19-year-old’s following is so large that she has begun landing branding deals with big name makeup, hair, and clothing companies.

-As The Inquisitr previously reported, the online clothing brand Shein is one of the latest companies to sponsor Easterling.
+As The Inquisitr previously reported, online clothing brand Shein is one of the latest companies to sponsor Easterling.